NicodemusGurion/nicodemusgurion.github.io/christianity/The Trinity Doctrine in the Bible.md

 **"God was talking to the angels"**

 The angels have no part in the creation process.
 The only one who has part in the creation, the only creator, is God himself.
-So saying "Let us create" to someone who has no ability to create anything would be pointless and taunting.
+So saying "Let us create" to someone who lacks the ability to create anything would be pointless.

 ## Genesis 2: 23-24